faizansayyed/modern-web-engineering-handbook/react-advanced-interviews.md

 ## Mental model

-A persistent full-duplex connection that allows client and server to send messages independently.
+After an initial HTTP handshake, the connection upgrades to the WebSocket protocol (ws:// or wss://), establishing a persistent TCP socket that stays open for the duration of the session.
+Unlike standard HTTP, both the client and server can transmit messages across this single connection at any time without waiting for the other party to initiate a request.

 **Use it for:** chat, multiplayer interaction, collaborative editing, device control, presence, and low-latency bidirectional systems.